EstifPrince/ofos/README.md

-Description: This is a webapp developed for a cultural resturant located in Bahir Dar, Ethiopia as a class project.
+Description: This is a webapp developed for a cultural restaurant located in Bahir Dar, Ethiopia as a class project.
+Which aim to create an online food oredering system for the restaurant.

 Features